elastic/integrations/packages/cloud_defend/docs/README.md

 When this integration is used alongside containers built with this philosophy, security teams can enjoy
 * **Restricted lateral movement**: LSM blocking does not rely on system call interpolation.
 This means that this integration is not subject to scaling limitations in multiprocessor systems nor [TOCTOU](https://en.wikipedia.org/wiki/Time-of-check_to_time-of-use) race conditions.
 *  **Reduced attack surface**: Leaner containers give attackers less room to maneuver and hide.
 File system blocking makes containers protected by D4C hostile to attackers.
-* **Easily identify unauthorized activities**: When a properly configured system alerts, the policy protecting the system either needs to be updated, or unauthorized behavior has been identified.
+* **Easily identify unauthorized operations**: When a properly configured system alerts, the policy protecting the system either needs to be updated, or unauthorized behavior has been identified.
 * **Enforce cloud-native security posture**: Enforcing the principle of immutability isn’t something that can be easily achieved without enforcing read-only file systems, which can be too restrictive for many customers.
 D4C allows teams the ability to enforce immutability centrally, but allow for enough flexbility to enable productivity.

 ## Features